brandonrobertz/AustinMunicipalCourtScraper/README.md

 AustinMunicipalCourtScraper
 ===========================

-*NOTE: This is no longer maintained and will not work with the current municipal court input validation.
-To request copies of this data, please contact me directly.*
+*NOTE: This is no longer maintained and may not work with the current municipal court input validation and DOM.
+To request archival copies of this data (through 2015), please contact me directly.*

 The Austin Municipal Court takes care of most extremely low level crimes like traffic violations and misc fines.
 This tool asks for a person's last name and DOB, and then grabs their entire Austin Municipal Court case history, and writes it to a CSV file.